harimanish/AI-notes/pages/All about AI.md

 - **Vectors (Rank 1 Tensors):** A vector is an array of numbers representing magnitude and direction in space, like velocity or force.
 - **Matrices (Rank 2 Tensors):** A matrix is a two-dimensional array of numbers, often used to represent linear transformations or systems of linear equations.
 - **Higher-Rank Tensors:** Tensors of rank 3 and above can represent more complex relationships.
 For example, a 3D tensor can represent a volume of data, such as a color image with width, height, and color channels.
+- # Transformer
+-
 - # LLM
-- **Transformer Model Architecture**: Explain the Transformer, a novel model architecture relying entirely on attention mechanisms to draw global dependencies between input and output, and how it allows for more parallelization.
+- **Transformer Model Architecture**: Novel model architecture relying entirely on attention mechanisms to draw global dependencies between input and output,it allows for more parallelization.
-- **Attention Mechanisms**: Describe how attention mechanisms have become integral to sequence modeling and transduction models, allowing for the modeling of dependencies regardless of distance in input or output sequences.
+- **Attention Mechanisms**: Attention mechanisms have become integral to sequence modeling and transduction models, allowing for the modeling of dependencies regardless of distance in input or output sequences.
 Explain the Scaled Dot-Product Attention mechanism, including the mathematical operations.
 - **Multi-Head Attention**: Elaborate on multi-head attention, which allows the model to jointly attend to information from different representation subspaces at different positions.
 - **Encoder and Decoder Stacks**: Describe the encoder and decoder stacks in the Transformer model, including the use of multi-head self-attention and point-wise, fully connected feed-forward networks.
 Explain the role of residual connections and layer normalization.
 - **Positional Encoding**: Explain the role of positional encoding, which injects information about the relative or absolute position of the tokens in the sequence, using sine and cosine functions.